Ahmed Saleh

-Ahmed Ali Abdullah Saleh al-Ahmar (أحمد علي عبد الله صالح الأحمر; born July 25, 1972) is the eldest son of former Yemeni president Ali Abdullah Saleh, and was a commander of approximately 80,000 troops of the Republican Guard unit of the Yemeni Army.
+Ahmed Ali Abdullah Saleh al-Ahmar (أحمد علي عبد الله صالح الأحمر; born July 25, 1972) is the eldest son of former Yemeni President Ali Abdullah Saleh, and was a commander of approximately 80,000 troops of the Republican Guard unit of the Yemeni Army.

 On April 14, 2015, the United States Department of the Treasury's Office of Foreign Assets Control added Saleh to the list of Specially Designated Nationals, barring US citizens and businesses from interacting with Saleh or his assets.

 Early life

 Ahmed's mother died when he was a young boy.
-Before his father's resignation, Ahmed was widely seen as was being groomed to eventually replace him.
+Before his father's resignation, Ahmed was widely seen as being groomed to eventually replace him.

 Corruption

-In 2008, business people with close ties to Ahmed Saleh, reportedly used World Bank funds to found Shibam Holding Company, a government-backed property developer.
+In 2008, businesspeople with close ties to Ahmed Saleh, reportedly used World Bank resources to found Shibam Holding Company, a government-backed property developer.
 This new firm took control of a great deal of government land and, later, of the General Investment Authority (GIA).

 Military career

 On December 15, 2012, amid tensions between Republican Guard units and President Hadi, Brig.
-Gen. Ahmed Saleh refused to relinquish control of long-range missiles to the Defence Ministry, stoking fears of further clashing.
+Gen. Ahmed Saleh refused to relinquish control of long-range missiles to the Defense Ministry, stoking fears of further clashing.
 On December 19, President Hadi responded by issuing decrees announcing a restructuring of the military into four main branches including the land forces, the navy, the air force, and the border forces, effectively dissolving the Republican Guard and rendering Ahmed Saleh's position unnecessary.
 This was widely seen as an effort on President Hadi's part to weaken the influence of Yemen's political and military elite.

 Though no longer in command of the Republican Guard, Ahmed Saleh apparently remains a part of the military, but in what capacity it is unclear.
 As recently as February 3, 2013, National Yemen newspaper reported him as having met with both President Hadi and the remaining leadership of the Republican Guard.